Updated: Apr 12

 The power of a good question has the potential to ignite conversation and navigate or direct a conversation to places unexpected.
 It reveals our thinking, values and understanding.
 Practice using questions that invite deep thinking, hypothesising and imagining.
 Prepare questions in advance after giving some thought to what you have noticed in children’s play.
 Be brave with the questions you ask and remember not to underestimate the capable child who responds.

 Build children’s knowledge of the area being researched so they can fully participate in the consultation.
 We know as adults we need to be informed in order to be active citizens and participants in democracy, it is no different for children.
 For children to exercise their agency as deeply as possible, they need to be knowledgeable.
 It is important to make information accessible in age appropriate ways.

 · Revisit ideas

 Don’t be in a rush to get to the destination – revisit ideas and explore children’s understanding.
 Listen for unexpected contributions.
 Developing a practice of consultation requires time to question, time to build knowledge and time to revisit and reflect.
-This process brings children into analysing data that has already been documented and gathered.
+This process enables children to analyse data already documented and gathered.
 Take the time to engage authentically.
 Making visible any consultation with children offers a platform for revisiting, developing or changing our perspectives or ideas.

-a) With younger babies and toddler’s educators build the foundations to what it means to be consulted.
-Educators listen and tune into what fascinates, surprises or frustrates children and offers back what they see and hear – acknowledging that their voice matters.
-Educators are tuned into the many ways children share their voices – through movement, gestures, expressions, noises and other cues.
+With younger babies and toddlers educators build the foundations for what it means to be consulted.
+Educators listen and tune into what fascinates, surprises or frustrates children and offer back what they see and hear, acknowledging the child's voice matters.
+Educators are tuned into the many ways children share their voices through movement, gestures, expressions, noises and other cues.
 Educators invite and wait for a response, reading children’s voices before deciding what to do next.
 Educators are sensitive to children’s questions: